randomparkingfine/mm-zones/readme.md

 Find your `steamapps/common/Momentum Mod/momentum/maps` and drop the _contents_ of this repo's `/maps` folder in there to update any previous maps and get whatever new maps you may need.

+To do that just click on the download button(_the one with the cloud icon_) then just grab everything inside this maps folder and drop it directly into yours.

+## Content/Map Types

+Right now most of the zone files are just for Bhop and KZ.

 ## Contriubuting

 If you have any zones you'd like publicly available you have a few options: